octobercms/docs/backend-relations.md

 1. Related records are displayed as a **list**.
 1. Clicking a record will display an update **form**.
+1. Clicking toolbar Add button will display a selection **list**.
 1. Clicking toolbar Create button will display a create **form**.
 1. Clicking toolbar Delete button will destroy the record(s).
+1. Clicking toolbar Remove button will orphan the relationship.

 For example, if a *Blog Post* has many *Comments*, the target model is set as the blog post and a list of comments is displayed, using columns from the **list** definition.
 Clicking on a comment opens a popup form with the fields defined in **form** to update the comment.
 Comments can be created in the same way.
 Below is an example of the relation behavior configuration file: